Grammar Mistakes To Avoid In Marketing Copy: Common Errors That Can Hurt Your Brand

 Sentence Fragments

 Sentences should always have complete thoughts and subject-verb agreements; when either is missing, they become known as fragments.
 These often sound choppy or unfinished, an issue that many non-native English speakers find especially challenging.
 It’s important to rid your writing of these before publishing any material with them included.
+A good way to do this is by utilising an AI grammar checker.

 Effects of Poor Writing on Your Audience